-By Markov's inequality, a.a.s. $\left|Q\right|\le\sqrt{f\left(n\right)}O\left(d+1\right)=o\left(d+1\right)$.
-If $d\le12t$ then $\left|Q\right|=0$ for large $n$ and we are done.
-Otherwise, we will show that there are a.a.s. suitable paths of length at most 4 from $w$ to each other vertex.
-By \ref{lem:preserve-degree} the perturbation a.a.s. reduces the degree of each vertex by a factor of at most 3 (the probability of this not occurring is $o\left(\sum_{k=0}^\infty e^{-k}\right)+o\left(1\right)=o\left(1\right)$), so every vertex $v\in Q$ a.a.s. has indegree at least $d/3$.
-We have $\left|Q\right|<d/12$ for large $n$, and we are assuming $d>12t$, so for every vertex $v$ we can choose $3t$ safe in-neighbours $v_{1},\dots,v_{3t}$ different from $w$.
 Now, fix some $v$ and consider a maximum-size collection $M$ of internally vertex-disjoint paths of length at most 4 from $w$ to $v$ in $P$.
 For the purpose of contradiction assume that $\left|M\right|<t$.
 There are fewer than $3t$ internal vertices in the paths in $M$, so there is some $v_{i}$ not in any path of $M$.
 Then, there are $3t$ internally vertex-disjoint paths from $w$ to $v_{i}$, so one of these does not contain any internal vertex of a path in $M$.
-It follows that $w,\dots,v_{i},v$ is a path from $w$ to $v$ which is internally vertex-disjoint from every path in $M$, contradicting maximality. \end{proof} It follows from \ref{lem:lots-of-paths} that in $P$, a.a.s. every vertex outside $S$ has $t$ internally vertex-disjoint paths to and from every vertex in $S$.
+It follows that $w,\dots,v_{i},v$ is a path from $w$ to $v$ which is internally vertex-disjoint from every path in $M$, contradicting maximality. \end{proof} It follows from \ref{lem:lots-of-paths} that in $P$, a.a.s.{} every vertex outside $S$ has $t$ internally vertex-disjoint paths to and from every vertex in $S$.
 If $P$ has this property and we delete $t-1$ vertices, then there is at least one vertex $w$ of $S$ remaining, and $w$ has least one path to and from every other vertex.
-That is, $P$ is a.a.s. $t$-strongly connected.
-(In fact, we have also proved that $P$ a.a.s. has diameter at most 8).
-Recall that a $t$-strongly connected tournament has $\Omega\left(\sqrt t\right)$ arc-disjoint Hamilton cycles, so we can conclude that $P$ a.a.s. has $q$ arc-disjoint Hamilton cycles for any $q=O\left(1\right)$.
+That is, $P$ is a.a.s.{} $t$-strongly connected.
+(In fact, we have also proved that $P$ a.a.s.{} has diameter at most 8, since there is a path of length at most 4 between $w$ and any other vertex).
+Recall that a $t$-strongly connected tournament has $\Omega\left(\sqrt t\right)$ arc-disjoint Hamilton cycles, so we can conclude that $P$ a.a.s.{} has $q$ arc-disjoint Hamilton cycles for any $q=O\left(1\right)$.